-This’s a process where apps get virtualized and are delivered from dedicated servers in Asia to the end user’s device, such as laptops, smartphones, and tablets.
+This’s a process where apps get virtualized and are delivered from server in asia to the end user’s device, such as laptops, smartphones, and tablets.
 So instead of logging into their computers at work, users will be able to gain access to the app from virtually anywhere, provided an Internet connection is available.
 This type of virtualization is particularly popular for businesses that require the use of their apps on the go.

 - Hardware virtualization